-Tuition and Required Fees \$3,000
+Tuition and Required Fees \$2,760

-(based on 30 credit hours)

-Books and Supplies \$1,000
+Books and Supplies \$1,200

-Room and Board \$3,894
+Room and Board

-Transportation \$3,500
+Transportation \$1,553

-Personal Expenses \$1,500
+Personal Expenses

-TOTAL . \$12,894
+TOTAL

 Student Rights and Responsibilities

 Students have a right to know the following:

 - 1. What financial aid programs are available? - 2.
 The deadline for submitting applications for each program. - 3.
 How financial aid is distributed. - 4.
 How financial need is determined. - 5.
 The cost of attending the institution. - 6.
 What resources were considered in the calculation of financial need? - 7.
 The institution's refund policy. - 8.
 What portion of the financial aid received must be repaid and what portion is grant aid.